Latest coronavirus advice to grantees with overseas activities or performances

 Our funding opportunities remain open and accessible and we do not currently expect changes to deadlines, or significant delays to the assessment and decision-making process.
 You should continue to apply and feel free to contact firstname.lastname@example.org with any questions relating to funding applications.

 For international activities, it is vital you check and comply with the latest UK Government advice and FCO travel advice.
 Projects which conflict with that advice are unlikely to be supported.

-As such we discourage applications for international activities which take place between March-May because they are unlikely to go ahead as planned with the expected music creator development benefits.
-In most cases, you will have missed relevant deadlines anyway.
 For events taking place in the coming months where there is uncertainly, apply caution and expect any offer of support to come with related conditions.

 If you’re worried about coronavirus affecting your project’s expenditure, we encourage you to use the contingency allowance.